Adjudicative proceedings—Brief adjudicative proceedings—Certificate of registration (tax registration endorsement) revocation.

 (ii) In addition to requesting additional evidence, the reviewing officer may review any records of the department necessary to confirm that the tax warrant upon which the initial order of revocation was based remains unpaid.
 In the event that the tax warrant has been satisfied subsequent to the entry of the initial order, but before the issuance of the final order, the reviewing officer shall reinstate the taxpayer's certificate of registration.

 (iii) If the reviewing officer determines that oral testimony is needed, he/she may schedule a time for both parties to present oral testimony.
-Notice of the oral testimony must be given to the parties in the same manner as the notice provided in subsection (2)(a) of this section.
+Notice of the oral testimony must be given to the parties in the same manner as the notice provided in subsection (2)(a) of this rule.
 Oral statements before the reviewing officer shall be by telephone, unless specifically scheduled by the reviewing officer in his or her discretion to be in person.

 (iv) The department will have an opportunity to respond to the taxpayer's request for review and may also submit any other relevant evidence and written material to the reviewing officer.
 The department must submit its material within seven days of service of the material submitted by the party requesting review of the initial order.
-The department must also serve a copy of all evidence and written material provided to the reviewing officer to the taxpayer requesting review according to subsection (5) of this section.
-Proof of service is required under subsection (5)(h) of this section when the department submits material to the taxpayer under this subsection.
+The department must also serve a copy of all evidence and written material provided to the reviewing officer to the taxpayer requesting review according to subsection (5) of this rule.
+Proof of service is required under subsection (5)(h) of this rule when the department submits material to the taxpayer under this subsection.

 (d) Failure to participate.
 If a party requesting review of an initial order under this subsection fails to participate in the proceeding or fails to provide documentation to the reviewing officer upon his or her request, the reviewing officer may uphold the initial order based upon the record.